 The Doberman Pinscher is one of the most iconic dog breeds to originate out of Germany.
-Not only are they highly capable working dogs, but are also loyal and fearless protectors.
-But do Dobermans have the intelligence to match their great physical prowess and instincts?
+Not only are they superb working dogs, but are also loyal and fearless protectors.
+But do Dobermans have the dog intelligence to match their physical prowess?

 The Doberman Pinscher is a highly capable dog.
 There’s no doubt about it.
-I mean, there’s a reason why they make some of the top police and military dogs – in addition to being loving companions.
-So, let’s examine what really makes these pinscher dogs smart.
+After all, there’s a reason why they make some of the top police and military dogs – in addition to being home guardians.
+That said, let’s examine what really makes these dogs smart.

 RECOMMENDED: 100 Most Intelligent Dog Breeds